 Now we can run timing tests for calling $

-on each type of object.
+of object.
 Note that for the e3

 object, the $